mohamuud/web_scraping_python_book/README.md

 improved version of Web Scraping python book.

-this repo will improve web scraping pyhon book examples to get necessary checks and exception handling required for production ready code to build complite web scraping projects.
+this repo will improve web scraping pyhon book examples to get necessary checks and exception handling required for production ready code to build complete web scraping projects.
 # Enjoy_it